Edith Ceccarelli

 Edith Rose Ceccarelli (née Recagno, formerly Keenan; February 5, 1908 – February 22, 2024) was an American supercentenarian.
-At age 116 years and 17 days, she was the oldest person living in the United States and was also the second oldest living person in the world after Maria Branyas Morera from Spain.
+At the age of 116 years and 17 days, she was the oldest person living in the United States and was also the second oldest living person in the world after Maria Branyas Morera from Spain.

 Biography

 Born in Willits, California, on February 5, 1908, Ceccarelli was the eldest of the seven children of Italian immigrants Agostino (1874–1965) and Maria Recagno (1881–1973), who both lived into their 90s.
 Her father was a lumber worker who also sold groceries by horse and buggy before opening a store in Willits in 1916.
 She graduated from Willits Union High School in 1927.

 Ceccarelli danced regularly well into old age, and lived independently until she turned 107 and moved into a retirement home.
 She suffered from dementia, but was able to walk with a walker until she was 114.
 Each year, her birthday was celebrated officially by the town of Willits, the final being a drive-by parade to mark her 116th birthday in 2024.